-X BEGIN: is the X dimension or major diameter where the thread begins (diameter)
+X BEGIN: is the X dimension or major diameter where the thread begins (diameter) Note: ID threads are also programmed using the major diameter for X begin.

 Z BEGIN: is the Z dimension where the thread begins

 X END: is the X dimension or major diameter when the thread will end.
 This should be 0, INC SET for a straight thread